cawoodm/powowshell/README.md

  ![pipeline](docs/pipeline.png)
  ![pipeline2](docs/pipeline2.png)

- A pipeline is technically a pipeline.json file which describes the components it uses and how they are wired together.
+ A pipeline is just a pipeline.json file which describes the components it uses and how they are wired together.
 Pipelines also have globals which components can read and write as well as parameters which components may only read.
 These parameters are a way of er... parameterizing the pipeline so the same pipeline can do different useful things.

+ The IDE produces the pipeline.json but you can also hack it together by hand - or write a better IDE!

 ### Components

-The diagram shows the 4 types of components (source, transform, destination and script) and how data can flow between them.
+The diagram above shows the 4 types of components (source, transform, destination and script) and how data can flow between them.
 It also shows how script components just run, needing no input and producing no output.
 Indeed you can use a pipeline to just run some commands in sequence.

 ## Installation